 The other goal is, of course, to be able to apply more precise sandboxing as one process gets assigned one task, like a good Mr. Meeseeks.
 An indirect beneficial side effect to this is that we get a context for experimenting with the different sandboxing experiences that the various OSes provide, such as the case of the supplementary tool ‘aloadimage‘ (a quite paranoid version of xloadimage).

-The OpenBSD port of DRI currently (update: possible fixed as of 6.5) lacks two important features – render nodes and DMA buffers.
+The OpenBSD port of DRI currently lacks two important features – render nodes and DMA buffers.
 This means that we have no sane way of sending accelerated buffers between a client using accelerated graphics and Arcan.
 This breaks the nested ‘arcan-in-arcan’ mode with the arcan_lwa binary, it breaks wayland support and it breaks Xarcan supporting DRI3 as these all rely on that feature.
+(Added in OpenBSD 6.5)

 While it is technically possibly to explicitly enable older style GPU sharing (durden exposes these as config/system/GPU delegation) where clients to be trusted authenticate via a challenge response scheme to the “drm master” then gets the keys to the kingdom, it is far from a recommended way as this puts the client on just about the same privilege terms as the display server itself.
 That being said, it is murderously foolish to think that a client who is allowed any form of raw GPU access these days doesn’t have multiple ways of privilege escalation waiting to be discovered; the order of priority is getting GPUs to do what they are told without crashing the system, then to account for clients that rely on unspecified or buggy behaviour and maybe to get them to perform under these conditions.
 Security is a distant dot somewhere on the horizon.